claudefunston/mc_auto_setup/README.md

 _If you enable the firewall and reboot_ before opening 22: Don't worry.
 Go to the VirtualBox GUI, and you can interact with the system directly.
 From there punch port 22 open and log back in via SSH.
 May as well open Minecraft's port while we're here:

     sudo ufw allow 25565/tcp

+Once the Minecraft server is running, you will need to look for your IP address under `eth1`, not `eth0`.

 #### Program-specific notes:
 * Vagrant should have given you a private key to log in via ssh.
 The default password is `vagrant`, but if you are asked for this something may be wrong with your setup.
 This password can also be used if you lock yourself out of SSH.